stormchaserroleplaying/stormchaserRPG/Spells/1/Conjuration/index.md

 ## Entangle
 *1st Level Conjuration*<br>
 **Casting Time:** 2 Actions<br>
-**Range:** 90 Feet (20-foot square)<br>
+**Range:** 120 Feet (20-foot square)<br>
 **Components:** V, S<br>
-**Duration:** Concentration, up to 1 minute
+**Duration:** Sustained, up to 1 minute

 *You cause grasping weeds and vines sprout from the ground.*

-Plants emerge from the ground turn the area into difficult terrain for the duration.
+Plants emerge from the ground and turn the area into difficult terrain for the duration.

-When you cast the spell, make a conjuration attack vs the Strength defence for each creature within the area.
+When you cast the spell, make a conjuration attack vs the Strength defence of each creature within the area.
 On a hit, a creature is [Restrained](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Restrained/) by the entangling plants until the spell ends.
 A creature [Restrained](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Restrained/) by the plants can use 2 actions to make a Strength defence check vs your conjuration spell skill.
 On a success, it frees itself.

 When the spell ends, the conjured plants wilt away.